 We invite our editors and industry insiders to give their opinion on legal online poker.

-Several other states have debated online poker in the past year.
-California, Hawaii, Iowa, New Jersey and Washington DC have all seen online poker make its way through some portion of the legislative process.
-None of these states have ultimately passed online poker regulations, although a New Jersey online gambling bill is waiting on a signature from their governor.
+Several other states have debated online poker in the past few years.
+California, Hawaii, Illinois, Iowa, Mississippi, Pennsylvania and Washington DC have all seen online poker make its way through some portion of the legislative process.
+None of these states have ultimately passed online poker regulations, although the Washington DC City Council passed an online gambling bill that was later repealed.

 The federal government has attempted to repeal some parts of the Unlawful Internet Gambling Enforcement Act (UIGEA).
 The UIGEA was passed in 2006 as a rider to the unrelated Safe Port Act.
 It went into law without any debate from the US Senate.
 Attempts to repeal the UIGEA or exempt online poker have been made by Texas Representative Joe Barton in 2010 and by Senate Majority Leader Harry Reid in 2012.
 Both of these attempts failed, including the most recent Reid/Kyl bill.
 This has left the legal US online poker discussion up to the states.